Christoffel-Symbols/CS-Calculator/README.md

 ## Known Issues
 - Allow users to include more variable parameters, i.e., p(t) : pressure as a function of time, in the metric tensor.
+- Right now only trigonometric expressions (i.e., sin and cos) are understood by the software, need to increase the mathematical expressions that the software can understand (i.e., inverse trigonometric functions, logarithms, and etcetera).

 ## Roadmap